Bitcoin is a revolutionary new kind of money and a currency without borders. It is the world's first and premier crypto-currency.

 We believe Bitcoin will revolutionize not only the world of internet payments but — perhaps more importantly — money as we know it.
 Because of Bitcoin's decentralized and open nature, it has the potential to provide a level financial playing-field for all.

 We recommend this short and entertaining introduction video.

-Although Bitcoin should still be considered an experiment (it's only been around about seven years), it can be said that it has the potential to be a better form of money than what most people use for money today.
+Although Bitcoin should still be considered an experiment — it's not even ten years old yet — it can be said that it has the potential to be a better form of money than the currencies most of us use today.

 Bitcoin combines the best qualities of hard money, such as gold and silver, and modern banking that most people in the ‘developed’ world have become accustomed to.

 Like gold, Bitcoin has a very limited supply — there are only about 15-million bitcoins in existence today, and the total supply of bitcoins is capped at 21-million.
 This means the value of each bitcoin will tend to increase in time.

 However, unlike gold, Bitcoin is vastly cheaper and faster to send — you could send thousands of bitcoins (worth millions of dollars) from New York to London (or Bombay to Buenos Aires) in seconds and for almost no cost.

 Like national currencies (such as pesos or dollars), bitcoins can be easily stored and transferred electronically.
 However, unlike national currencies, bitcoins tend to increase in value, in time, rather than steadily and assuredly decrease in value every year, as national currencies tend to.

 (It's true that the value of a bitcoin can fluctuate wildly and decrease in the short run.
 It is our view, however, that this is a temporary phenomenon — a “growing pain” of sorts; if Bitcoin sees widespread adoption, comparable to a large national currency, we could expect its value to be similarly stable.)